Credit Utilization Under 10%: Does It Actually Boost Your Credit Score?

 Should You Ever Have 0% Credit Utilization?

-The optimal strategy seems to be keeping most cards at 0% but letting one small card report a tiny balance.
-I keep one card with a $500 limit at about $15-20 each month.
-That gives me 3% overall utilization with minimal cost.
+The optimal strategy: keep most cards at 0% but let one small card report a tiny balance.
+For example, one card with a $500 limit carrying $15-20 each month gives 3% overall utilization with minimal cost.

 Zero utilization isn’t bad for your credit, but 1-3% utilization is slightly better.
 We’re talking maybe 5-10 points difference, but if you’re trying to optimize, it’s worth knowing.